Coping with terminal illness

 At Distinct Cremations, our affordable funeral plans cover a range of services, including collection, care at the mortuary, cremation (with all fees included), a coffin, a simple ashes container, and more.

-The most economical option is our direct cremation plan, though we also offer budget-friendly plans for those who prefer a small attended cremation, or a simple funeral plan with an unrestricted number of attendees.
+The most economical option is our direct cremation plan, though we also offer budget-friendly plans for those who prefer an attended cremation with an unrestricted number of attendees.

 You can choose to pay in full, with a debit card, credit card, or cheque.
 Alternatively, flexible monthly payment options are available over 1, 5, or 10 years, providing an affordable solution if paying the full amount upfront isn’t manageable.